fbohz/coingecko/README.md

 #Returns top 100 coins objects only with id, symbol, name, market_cap_rank, last_updated.
 Default currency is "usd"
 Coingecko::Coin.new_from_top_100

 #Returns a particular coin object with ALL avaiable data from Coingecko.
-It needs an id as an argument
+It needs an id as an argument.
 Example:
 Coingecko::Coin.get_coin("bitcoin")